mdsunbeam/sunbeam_dl/README.md

 # sunbeam_dl
-My attempt at a lightweight deeplearning library
+My attempt at making a lightweight deeplearning library